Engineering Courses: Complete Guidelines

 Postgraduate course in engineering resulting in the award of a Master of Engineering (M.E.) or Master of Technology (M.Tech) degree .
 It is a 2-years course that one can pursue after completing a 4-year undergraduate program in engineering (B.Tech).

 Doctoral of Philosophy in Engineering (Ph.D) is the advanced research course in engineering that has the duration of 3 years.
 Course duration varies from college to college.
 Students admitted to the Ph.D. program should have a master degree in respective discipline.

 Admissions in the UG and PG engineering courses is done through entrance examination.
-The admission to undergraduate programs of all the NITs and other reputed engineering colleges is done through Joint Entrance Examination Main (JEE Main).
-For admission to IITs (Indian Institute of Technology), students have to appear the JEE Advanced.
+The admission to undergraduate programs of all the NITs and other reputed engineering colleges is done through Joint Entrance Examination Main (JEE Main 2023).
+For admission to IITs (Indian Institute of Technology), students will have to appear the JEE Advanced 2023.

-If you want to take admission in M.Tech programme, then you have to appear the Graduate Aptitude Test in Engineering (GATE).
-Some state level entrance test are also conducted for M.Tech admission like AP PGECET, TANCET, CUCET, etc.
+If you want to take admission in M.Tech programme, then you have to appear the Graduate Aptitude Test in Engineering GATE 2023.
+Some state level entrance test will be also conducted for M.Tech admission like AP PGECET 2023, TS PGECET 2023, TANCET 2023, CUCET 2023, etc.

 Engineers are highly demanded in India as well as in Foreign countries.
 Career options in this field are huge.

 After B.Tech, you can go for a job.
 Some colleges provide campus placement to their students.
 If you will not get campus placement, then you can apply for the companies by our own.
 If you have a dream to run your own company then you can also become an entrepreneur.

 Career scope in private as well as in government fields is also available.
 Students can apply for Indian Engineering Services (IES) examination conducted by the Union Public Service Commission (UPSC).

 After B.Tech, students can also go for higher studies and pursue M.tech or MBA.